arnabs542/interviewpractice/trie/implement-prefixmapsum.md

         return node['value']
 ```

 We use a Trie to quickly access the prefixes.
 In addition to the character maps, each trie node also has a "value" key that stores the total value of all words with a prefix up to that particular character.

+We use an extra dictionary to store previously stored words so we can change values quickly as we iterate through the trie.